hellowebbooks/hellowebapp/installation-instructions/starting-your-project.md

 Like before, `django-admin.py` is the script, `startapp` is the command, and `collection` is the name we're giving the app, which you can change if you wish.

-`startapp` will create these additional files and folders:
+`startapp` will create an additional folder and a few files:

 ```
 hellowebapp/